 The process, which was heralded as a breakthrough in garbage recycling when the facility opened, has since lagged in meeting the Alameda County diversion target of 75 percent in 2010, with approximately only 54 percent of refuse collected in Pleasanton now being diverted from landfills.

-With residents now required to sort their recyclables before taking garbage curbside---nce the new carts are delivered--the recovery facility will be converted to handle only the separation of those recyclable materials.
+With residents now required to sort their recyclables before taking garbage curbside--once the new carts ae delivered--the recovery facility will be converted to handle only the separation of those recyclable materials.
 Garbage placed in the all-purpose refuse cans—whether the 96-gallon or the 35-gallon size—will be taken directly to the landfill without sorting.

 Steve Bocian, assistant city manager, worked with Mayor Jennifer Hosterman and Councilman Matt Sullivan over the last year to study current garbage collection procedures and those adopted by other cities.